 ---|---|---|

-There are a variety of factors that impact the appropriate type of personal pronoun including number and gender.
+There are various factors that impact the appropriate type of personal pronoun, including number and gender.

 Number and gender are determined from the pronoun's antecedent — the word the pronoun replaces later in the sentence.